ot2i7ba/EASurvival/README.md

 ## Final Note
 Putting jokes aside, I have a deep love for computer and video games, having been a passionate gamer for over 40 years.
 This playful project is my sarcastic response to the state of some Early Access titles.
 It is dedicated to a friend I have known for over 20 years, whom I met while playing Battlefield 1942 and RTCW online.
 I value and appreciate him both as a fellow gamer and as a person (greetings to Mike).
 I don't need eye candy or the latest graphics; what I truly value is a solid game concept.
 Early Access can be a beneficial and effective approach.
 However, as an example, when a developer starts a Kickstarter campaign a decade ago, successfully raises funds, and sells Alpha and Beta access for up to €750 or more without delivering a game that offers more than the "Early Access Survival Scam MMO," it's understandable why some players feel frustrated.
 We can only hope for a change in direction.
 "Good things take time," and I agree with this saying.
 Yet, as customers and investors in an idea, we have the right to expect a certain level of progress.
 But really, don't take this rant too seriously. :)

+## License
+This project is licensed under the **[MIT license](https://github.com/ot2i7ba/EASurvival/blob/main/LICENSE)**, providing users with flexibility and freedom to use and modify the software according to their needs.

+## Disclaimer
+This project is provided without warranties.
+Users are advised to review the accompanying license for more information on the terms of use and limitations of liability.